mozilla/mozregression/README.md

 http://mozilla.github.io/mozregression/

-## Building And Developing Mozregression
+## Building And Developing mozregression

 Want to hack on mozregression ?
 Cool!